 Hold on to your caps because it’s about to get adorable in here!
-My next favorite LEGO set for under $100 has to be the Hogwarts Moment: Potions Class for only $29.99.
+My next favorite LEGO set for under $100 has to be the Hogwarts Moment: Potions Class for only around $29.99.
 To say that this is a great gift for the young Harry Potter fan in your life is an understatement.
 Instead, I should be asking you why you haven’t already bought it for them!

 This is a 271 piece set for ages eight and up.
 This is definitely intended to be a short, fun build, with lots of playtimes afterward.
 The set itself is contained in a book with the Hogwarts crest on the cover.
 Open the book and unfold an adventure in potions class taught by Professor Snape to Draco Malfoy and Seamus Finnigan.
 Seamus even has soot on his face from a potion gone wrong!

 The book stands on its spine with a centerpiece that comes out to support its standing.
 That centerpiece serves as a backdrop for the potions class and a table, chair, blackboard, and area for making potions can be set out in front of the backdrop.
 Step the other side to reveal a secret chamber!
 Needless to say, this set hits the goal of telling a compelling story.

 And while I love that this set includes details like potions, a spoon, and knife, and wands for each of the Minifigs, my favorite part of this set goes beyond the set itself.
 This is part of a series of book-shaped Hogwarts classroom sets.
 Some other sets include Transfiguration Class, the new Defence Class, and Divination Class.